matthewmueller/internal/Readme.md

 ## Usage

-A few examples below but see [./src] for each module.
+A few examples below but see the [src directory](./src) for each module.

 ### maybe